CastleLong911/colosseum-django/README.md

 <p>Before discussion, You should vote pro or con</p>

-<p>then, you can leave your opinions that show others by realtime</p>
+<p>Then, you can leave your opinions that show others by realtime</p>

 <p>But, you can't reverse that you voted</p>